-- 1. Crossing of water bodies and activities near fish-bearing water bodies may require permits from ADF&G; the permittee is required to obtain all permits necessary for this project prior to commencing activities authorized by this permit. - 2.
+- 1. Crossing of water bodies and activities near fish-bearing water bodies may require permits from ADF&G, the permittee is required to obtain all permits necessary for this project prior to commencing activities authorized by this permit. - 2.
 All solid wastes, including incinerator residue, shall be backhauled to a solid waste disposal site approved by ADEC. - 3.
-The use of ground contact vehicles for off-road travel must be limited to those areas that have adequate ground frost and snow cover to prevent damage to the ground surface, as determined by DMLW Northern Region Office (NRO).
+The use of ground contact vehicles for off-road travel must be limited to those areas which have adequate ground frost and snow cover to prevent damage to the ground surface as determined by DNR DMLW Northern Region Office (NRO).
 Movement of equipment through willow (Salix) stands must be avoided wherever possible.
-The use of ground contact vehicles for off-road travel is subject to regional tundra travel openings and closure notices issued by DMLW NRO. - 4.
-Vehicles shall be operated in a manner such that the vegetative mat is not disturbed, and blading or removal of vegetative cover is prohibited except as approved by DMLW NRO.
+The use of ground contact vehicles for off-road travel is subject to regional tundra travel openings and closure notices issued by DNR DMLW NRO. - 4.
+Vehicles shall be operated in a manner such that the vegetative mat is not disturbed, and blading or removal of vegetative cover is prohibited except as approved by DNR DMLW NRO.
 Filling of low spots and smoothing using snow and ice is allowed.
-Incidents of vegetative mat damage and follow-up corrective actions shall be reported to the Division.
+Incidents of vegetative mat damage and follow-up corrective actions shall be reported to the Division. - 5.
+The DMLW maintains tundra monitoring stations throughout the North Slope.
+Tundra monitoring stations must not be impacted by permitted activities.
+Specific location information for these sites can be obtained from the DNR/DMLW directly by calling 907-451-2740.